Chapter Sixty One

 Janah, “Close enough to Raphael Donatello, have a clue where he lives?”

 Daria, “Only address in Minneapolis, gone.
-Raphael Donatello has commercial mail box in Portland, driver license shows mail box as home address.”
+Raphael Donatello has a commercial mail box in Portland, driver license shows mail box as home address.”

 “Flaw in the system, anyone can list any address for a driver’s license, long as you get your picture taken, you’re good to go.
 Change hair color, add heavy frame glasses and color contacts to the mix and your driver’s license could be anyone.
 Okay, it’s good enough I think, we’re going to stake out a mailbox, give me the address.”